radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/01-global-tuning.md

 Confirm that ulimit -v and -u return unlimited to prevent problems with the amount of virtual address space that can be allocated.

+File descriptor limits can be set as follows.

+1. As root, open the system's /etc/security/limits.conf file.

+1. Add two lines that set the file descriptor limits.

+* hard nofile 65536
+* soft nofile 65536

+1. Save the file.

 Also, set shell limits for the Max Number of Processes.
 These steps are described below.

 1. As root, open the system's /etc/security/limits.conf file.